Why is it easier to see other people’s mistakes?

 Not much changes.

-Generating candidates is a three step process.
+Candidate attraction is a three step process.
 When you break down the three steps, it becomes clear what outcome you will get from investments in each of the steps.

 Source of Data: 2015 Candidate Experience Research Report